-As Ambassadors for Christ in our work, it is important for us to be productive and excel in what we do - to be honest and ethical - to be an example for others to follow - to learn how to affirm our faith without imposing it to raise the question of God in a way that will engage others - to serve those we lead and in so doing to assume the responsibility for the person they are becoming, in their work as well as what they are doing, to always be prepared to provide the reason for the hope that is within us with gentleness and respect - I Peter 3:15 & 16.
+As Ambassadors for Christ in our work, it is important for us to be productive and excel in what we do - to be honest and ethical - to be an example for others to follow - to learn how to affirm our faith without imposing it and to raise the question of God in a way that will engage others - to serve those we lead and in so doing to assume the responsibility for the person they are becoming, not just what they are doing in their work - to always be prepared to provide the reason for the hope that is within us with gentleness and respect - I Peter 3:15 & 16.

-As we close our time together, can we agree that our work, whatever it is, can be a calling of God - yes, even described in our "church" language "as a full time Christian ministry?"
+So is our work a mission field ready for harvest?
+This movement is represented by the results of our meeting together.
+Can we agree that our work, whatever it might be, is a calling of God - yes, even described in our "church" language "as a full time Christian ministry?"
 Can we expect more teaching on this subject in our churches, our seminaries, our Christian educational institutions?
 Can we learn more from those who have and are integrating the claims of their faith with the demands of their work?

-Now I ask that last question -- for me, most of my learning on this subject came from my predecessors at ServiceMaster.
+For me, most of my learning on this subject came from my predecessors at ServiceMaster.
 As Christians and leaders in business they were committed to serving others as they served their Master.
-Living their faith was an important prerequisite to sharing their faith.
+If they did not live their faith in the work place, there would be no room for them to share their faith.

-Our corporate objectives at ServiceMaster were simply stated: To honor God in all we do; To help people develop; To pursue excellence; and To grow profitably.
+Our corporate objectives were simply stated: To honor God in all we do; To help people develop; To pursue excellence; and To grow profitably.
 Those first two objectives were end goals; the second two were means goals.

-We did not use that first objective as a basis for exclusion.
+We didn't use that first objective as a basis for exclusion.
 It was, in fact, the reason for our promotion of diversity as we recognized that different people with different beliefs were all part of God's world.